eclipsesource/tabris-js/doc/faq.md

 ### Where can I see examples of what Tabris.js can do?

 To see examples of widgets and layouts, download the [Developer App](developer-app.md) and have a look at the Examples section.
-In addition, we have many code [snippets](https://github.com/eclipsesource/tabris-js/tree/master/snippets) demonstrating how to use specific API.
+Then head over to the [Playground](https://playground.tabris.com/) to run (and edit) any of the many snippets showcasing Tabris.js APIs.

 ### Is the framework open source?